derekrjones/angular-styleguide/README.md

   - Create one directive per file.
 Name the file for the directive.

   *Why?*: It is easy to mash all the directives in one file, but difficult to then break those out so some are shared across apps, some across modules, some just for one module.

   *Why?*: One directive per file is easy to maintain.

-    > Note: "**Best Practice**: Directives should clean up after themselves.
-You can use `element.on('$destroy', ...)` or `scope.$on('$destroy', ...)` to run a clean-up function when the directive is removed" ... from the Angular documentation.
+  > "**Best Practice**: Directives should clean up after themselves.
+You can use `element.on('$destroy', ...)` or `scope.$on('$destroy', ...)` to run a clean-up function when the directive is removed" ... from the Angular documentation. **Angular will automatically clean up element bindings and $watches** so you will rarely need to do this.

   ```javascript
   /* avoid */